 2. Appreciate how the context, interests and power of non-business stakeholders in globalisation influence outcomes for global managers and business

-3. Use information systems and data collection processes to inform analysis of forces and effects of globalisation
+3. Use information systems and data collection processes to inform analysis of forces and effects of globalisation and national differences on business.

-4. Plan for, develop and use systems and processes to stay informed about globalisation
+4. Plan for, develop and use systems and processes to stay informed about globalisation and business environment analysis

 5. Effectively present complex and conflicting ideas to others, either in person or through the medium of technology